Why MCP Registries Are Failing You (And What To Use Instead)

 There are 17+ MCP registries and directories.
 None of them tell you which servers are actually good.
 Here's why the registry model is broken and what the alternative looks like.

 You need an MCP server for database access.
-You search "MCP database server" and get results from mcp.so, mcpservers.org, mcpmarket.com, LobeHub's directory, awesome-mcp-servers on GitHub, and a dozen other registries you have never heard of.
-Each one shows you a different list.
-None of them agree on which server is best.
-None of them tell you if the server you are looking at actually works, is maintained, or is worth the token cost.
+You search "MCP database server" and get results from mcp.so, mcpservers.org, mcpmarket.com, LobeHub's directory, awesome-mcp-servers on GitHub, and a dozen other registries.
+Each shows a different list.
+None agree on which server is best.
+None tell you if the server actually works, is maintained, or is worth the token cost.

 The Discovery Problem Nobody Has Solved

-None of them are authoritative.
-None of them have won.
-And none of them solve the actual problem developers face: not "does this server exist?" but "is this server any good for my specific workflow?"
+The vacuum has been filled by at least 17 competing registries: mcp.so, mcpservers.org, mcpmarket.com, LobeHub's directory, Smithery, PulseMCP, the awesome-mcp-servers GitHub list, and many others.
+None are authoritative.
+None solve the actual problem: not "does this server exist?" but "is this server any good for my specific workflow?"

 Why the Registry Model Is Broken